Azure/azure-sdk-tools/tools/eslint-plugin-azure-sdk/docs/rules/ts-pagination-list-bypage.md

 # ts-pagination-list-bypage

-Requires the returned object in a client's `list` method to contain a `byPage` function with `continuationToken` and `maxPageSize` tokens.
+Requires the returned object in a client's `list` method to contain a `byPage` function with `continuationToken` and `maxPageSize` options.

+Specifically, these options should be wrapped in an object matching the `PageSettings` interface from `@azure/core-paging`.

 ## Examples